 Instructions

 - Chill and churn.
-Refrigerate the custard until fridge-cold, about 4 hours (or you can leave it overnight).
+Refrigerate the custard until it is thoroughly cold, about 4 hours (or leave it overnight in the fridge if it works better for you).
 Transfer the cooled custard to an ice cream maker and churn according to the manufacturer’s instructions.
-Transfer the ice cream to a container that has a tight-fitting lid and cover the container with plastic wrap, pressing it directly onto the surface of the ice cream.
-Close the lid and freeze the ice cream until firm, about 4 to 8 hours according to your freezer.
+Transfer the ice cream to a container that has a tight-fitting lid and cover the ice cream with plastic wrap, pressing it directly onto its surface.
+Close the lid and freeze the ice cream until firm, about 4 to 8 hours, depending on the freezer.

 Notes